From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Existence of metric uncertainty relations

+We now state two more standard results that can be used in place of Lemma \ref{lem:conc-product-sphere}.
+First, we state a version of L\'evy's lemma on the concentration of the rotation-invariant measure on the sphere presented in \cite{MS86}.
+Note that this is not the standard version of L\'evy's lemma which uses the median instead of the expectation. \begin{lemma}[L\'evy's lemma] Let $f : \CC^d \to \RR$ and $\eta > 0$ be such that for all pure states $\ket{\ph_1}, \ket{\ph_2}$ in $\CC^d$,

 Let $\ket{\ph}$ be a random pure state in dimension $d$.
-Then for all $0 \leq \delta \leq \eta$,
+Then for all $0 \leq \delta$,

 where $c$ is a constant.
-We can take $c = 9 \pi^2$. \end{lemma-levy} \begin{proof} We can instead study the concentration of a Lipschitz function on the real sphere $\Sp^{2d-1}$.
-Note that the induced function (that we also call $f$) is still $\alpha$-Lipschitz.
+We can take $c = 18 \pi^2$. \end{lemma} \begin{proof} We can instead study the concentration of a Lipschitz function on the real sphere $\Sp^{2d-1}$.
+Note that the induced function (that we also call $f$) is still $\eta$-Lipschitz.
 Concentration on $\Sp^{2d-1}$ can be proved in a simple way using concentration of the standard Gaussian distribution.
-This proof is due to Maurey and Pisier and can be found in Appendix V of \cite{MS86}.
-Specifically, using Corollary V.2 in \cite{MS86}, we get
+This proof is due to Maurey and Pisier and can be found in \cite[Appendix V]{MS86}.
+Specifically, using \cite[Corollary V.2]{MS86}, we get

-In the notation of the proof of Corollary V.2 \cite{MS86}, we have set $\delta = 1/2$.
-This can be done because using the same arguments as in the proof of Lemma \ref{lem:expl1l2}, we can show that the expected $\ell_2$ norm of the standard Gaussian distribution in dimension $n$ at least $\sqrt{2}\sqrt{n-\frac{1}{2}} > \sqrt{n}$ for $n\geq 2$.
+In the notation of the proof of \cite[Corollary V.2]{MS86}, we have set $\delta = 1/(2\sqrt{2})$.
+This can be done because using the same arguments as in the proof of Lemma \ref{lem:expl1l2}, we can show that the expected $\ell_2$ norm of the standard real Gaussian distribution in dimension $2d$ is at least $\sqrt{2}\sqrt{d-\frac{1}{2}} > \sqrt{d}$ for $d\geq 2$.

-We used this version of Levy's lemma because it has an elementary proof and it gives directly the concentration about the expected value.
-Different versions involving the median of $f$ and giving better constants can be found in Corollary 2.3 of \cite{MS86} or Proposition 1.3 in \cite{Led01} for example. \end{proof}
+We used this version of L\'evy's lemma because it has an elementary proof and it gives directly the concentration about the expected value.
+Different versions involving the median of $f$ and giving better constants can be found in \cite[Corollary 2.3]{MS86} or \cite[Proposition 1.3]{Led01} for example. \end{proof}